xoriors/course-rust/docs/students.md

 ## Reading the weekly chapter

-- Locate the chapter GitHub issue in the course project.
+- Locate the chapter GitHub issue in the course project or in [Issues](https://github.com/xoriors/course-rust/issues).
 Let's say it's the [Chapter 1-3](#4)
 - Read the corresponding week number chapter from [The Rust Book](https://doc.rust-lang.org/book/)
 - Ask any questions in the GH issue or on the chat